0.0 Executive Summary

 - Studied how the PSU converts AC power from the wall into DC power for the system.

-- Voltage Check: Confirmed the importance of matching PSU voltage to local standards to avoid damage.
+- Voltage Check: Confirmed the importance of matching the PSU voltage to local standards to avoid damage.

 Connector Types: